 The most powerful idea in the universe, no question, is amor fati.
-We must understand that if things are and can over ever be as they are, an attitude of gracious acceptance is far more amenable to being well than prolonged bemoaning.
+We must understand that if things are and can only ever be as they are, an attitude of gracious acceptance is far more amenable to being well than prolonged bemoaning.
 But love, amor, requires something more than mere acceptance, it requires a transformation of the spirit, an idealization, as it were, of the case in every moment in which it is.
 Ergo, changing the modality of interpretation is the only tractable solution, which, as you can see, I have here manifested through the usage of a 360-degree camera (let's call him Billy).
-This entails a rejection of all possible universes, represented by the black circle of my infinite reflections—now banished to the periphery—each irrefutably smaller than actuality, besides the one that is.
+This entails a rejection of all possible universes—represented by the black circle of my infinite reflections (now banished to the periphery, each irrefutably smaller than actuality)—besides the one that is.
 This approach affirms Kusama's indictment of narcissism and totalizes it, effectively wresting power from the artist to relocate it in the self.
-Product being, of course, the veritable Übermensch.
+The product being, of course, a veritable Übermensch.

 Aftermath of Obliteration of Eternity